US consumer sentiment index

-The Consumer Sentiment Index focuses on the following three areas:
+The consumer sentiment index focuses on three areas:

-- consumers’ views of their own financial situations
+- What are consumers’ views of their own financial situation?

-- consumers’ view of the general economy over the short term
+- How do consumers view the general economy over the short term?

-- consumers’ view of the economy over the long term
+- How do consumers view prospects for the economy over the long term?

 The improvement in the consumer sentiment index is a positive sign for the economy.
 The US consumer sentiment index improved in August as compared to July, which indicates that consumers’ overall situation is improving.
 The increase in per capita income is a welcome sign for the economy (SPXL) (IWM).
 The labor market also showed improved figures in June and July 2016.
 An improvement in the labor market conditions will speed up consumer spending in the economy (VFINX) (VOO) (SPY) in the near future.